ANA Special Operations Command: 2021 Taliban offensive

 In July 2021, during the 2021 Taliban offensive, Turkey agreed to host future training of the Afghan Commandos, and to begin to transport them there for training beginning immediately.

 During the Taliban offensive, the Commandos fought tenaciously and were seen as the Afghan military's best-trained and most highly motivated troops.
 The commandos were deployed on mass across a vast geographical area, however this isolated many units as they were abandoned by other ANA units and locals.
 In June 2021, 50 commandos managed to recapture Dawlat Abad from the Taliban, however after receiving no reinforcements, commandos were encircled and made a desperate last stand.
 Those that survived and were captured were executed by the Taliban.
 "The resulting death of 24 of the country’s most highly trained fighters became a national story—in part because the dead included Major Sohrab Azimi, a well-known special operator—and one that weighed heavily on [Army] morale."

+During the 2021 Taliban offensive, 22 Commandos were executed by the Taliban in the Faryab Province after surrendering.
+While the Taliban were known to show leniency to normal ANA troops, Commandos and Air Force pilots were especially targeted by the Taliban.